tbattista/simplegym-2025/PROJECT_PLAN.md

-# Gym Log Template Editor - Project Plan
+# Ghost Gym - Log Book - Project Plan

 ## Overview
 A web-based gym log template editor that allows users to fill in workout details and generate customized Word documents from templates.
+Part of the Ghost Gym series of fitness web applications.
 Built with a FastAPI backend and mobile-responsive frontend.

 ## Tech Stack